 Featuring an incredible and complex story, a challenging battle system, memorable characters, a beautiful soundtrack, stunning graphics, an open world, and a satisfying length, to this day Golden Sun is arguably the greatest RPG of all time.

 Personally, I fell in love with the game (and the series) immediately.
 I actually started with the third game, Golden Sun: Dark Dawn, and it wasn’t until I began playing that I realized there were more games!
 After completing the third game, I was hungry for more.

 Which leads me to this game, the one that started it all…

 Golden Sun offers an open world, and by the end of the game the player has the freedom to explore every part of it.
 While wandering or traveling between cities, the party can be attacked by a variety of monsters at any time.

 The battle system is turn based, and very simple, but many fights within the game are surprisingly tough.
 For example, I lost track of the hours I spent fighting the Kraken before finally emerging victorious.
-I was defeated countless times, and had to return to my last save point before returning to challenge the monster again…and to make it even harder, I had no way to do any grinding.
+I was defeated countless times, and had to return to my last save point before returning to challenge the monster again…and to make it even harder, I had no way to do any grinding (due to the location of my save point).
 Without the means to boost my stats, I had to learn from each battle with the monster, developing and refining my strategy.

 When battling, there are four ways to fight: